opbeat/opbeat-react/src/react/README.md

 }
 ```

-For project with Redux, Opbeat will automatically include the content of the store as well as the `type` of the last 10 actions.
+For projects with Redux, Opbeat will automatically include the content of the store as well as the `type` of the last 10 actions.
 This can be disabled by setting `redux.actionsCount` and `redux.sendStateOnException` to something falsy in the call to `initOpbeat`.

 ### Manual error logging